Grov, Kinn

-Grov is a small village in the municipality of Kinn in Vestland county, Norway.
+Grov is a small village in Kinn Municipality in Vestland county, Norway.
 Grov lies along the Eikefjorden at the junction of the highways Rv.5 and Fv.614, just a couple kilometres south of the Norddalsfjord Bridge.
-Grov is about 10 km east of the village of Brandsøy and 15 km east of the town of Florø along Rv.5, and about 8 km to the west is the village of Eikefjord.
+Grov is located about 10 km east of the village of Brandsøy and 15 km east of the town of Florø along Rv.5, and about 8 km to the west is the village of Eikefjord.
 The Tonheim-Grov area had 100 inhabitants in 2001.